China underwhelms with salvo to slim bloated industry

 "Many of these plants that have overcapacity problems have actually idled their production line for a while," said Raymond Yeung, an economist with ANZ Banking Group.
 "So the actual impact of the cut on the rebalancing of supply will be pretty mild."

-China has ordered about 7 million metric tons of excess steel output to be shut in a sector that the China steel association says has surplus capacity amounting to 300 million metric tons.
+China has ordered about 7 million tonnes of excess steel output to be shut in a sector that the China steel association says has surplus capacity amounting to 300 million tonnes.

-It has ordered 260,000 metric tons of excess aluminum output to be shut when smelting capacity is 27 million metric tons and demand is about 21 million metric tons.
+It has ordered 260,000 tonnes of excess aluminium output to be shut when smelting capacity is 27 million tonnes and demand is about 21 million tonnes.

-Many smelters ordered to shut were already running at production rates as low as 20 percent and the impact of the shutdowns will be offset by some 2 million metric tons of new projects due to start by the end of 2013, analysts said.
+Many smelters ordered to shut were already running at production rates as low as 20 percent and the impact of the shutdowns will be offset by some 2 million tonnes of new projects due to start by the end of 2013, analysts said.

-China has said 92 million metric tons of excess cement production must be phased out.
-Capacity is now about 3 billion metric tons a year and demand is 2.2 billion metric tons.
+China has said 92 million tonnes of excess cement production must be phased out.
+Capacity is now about 3 billion tonnes a year and demand is 2.2 billion tonnes.

-In base metals, China also plans to phase out 654,400 metric tons of copper production capacity.
+In base metals, China also plans to phase out 654,400 tonnes of copper production capacity.

-The nonferrous metals association estimates there was more than 7 million metric tons of idle capacity last year and production capacity is expected to reach 40 million metric tons by 2015.
+The nonferrous metals association estimates there was more than 7 million tonnes of idle capacity last year and production capacity is expected to reach 40 million tonnes by 2015.

 SLOW CONSOLIDATION